matsue-nii/ufekt/README.md

 - Matsue, K., Sugiyama, M.: **Unsupervised Tensor based Feature Extraction and Outlier Detection for Multivariate Time Series**, 2021 IEEE 8th International Conference on Data Science and Advanced Analytics (DSAA), the paper is available from *[IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/9564117)*.

 ## Usage
 You can perform UFEKT by importing the module, ***ufekt***, in your source code.
-In addition to UFEKT, we can provide a sample code for outlier detection using the resulting vectors obtained from UFEKT.
-Please see the sample file, `sample.py`.
-The k-th Nearest Neighbor algorithm is employed for outlier detection in the sample file.
+Furthermore, you can also execute outlier detection task using the provided sample code using feature vectors obtained from UFEKT.
+Please see `sample.py` file.
+In our sceinario, k-th Nearest Neighbor algorithm is employed for outlier detection task.

+Below is an example of how to execute the sample code when multivariate time seires dataset is given as `datasets_sample1.csv`.
+In this case, the feature vectors obtaind from UFKET is output to `datasets_sample1_factors_1.csv` file.

 ```
 $ python3 sample.py <dataset_filename> [ --max_rank | --min_rank | -w | -s | -k | -od ]
 ```

-Below is an example of how to execute the sample code when multivariate time seires dataset is given as `datasets_sample1.csv`.
-In this case, the feature vectors obtaind from UFKET is included in the output file `datasets_sample1_factors_1.csv`.
 ```
 $ python3 sample.py datasets_sample1.csv
 ------------------------------------------------------------------------